RehanSaeed/Serilog.Exceptions/README.md

 Filtering for other scenarios is also supported:

- * use `WithIgnoreStackTraceAndTargetSiteExceptionFilter` if you need to filter some other set of named properties
+- Use `WithIgnoreStackTraceAndTargetSiteExceptionFilter` if you need to filter some other set of named properties
- * implement custom `IExceptionPropertyFilter` if you need some different filtering logic
+- Implement custom `IExceptionPropertyFilter` if you need some different filtering logic
- * use `CompositeExceptionPropertyFilter` to combine multiple filters
+- Use `CompositeExceptionPropertyFilter` to combine multiple filters

 ## Contributing